VASSA Journal Vol. 32 Farmhouse at Klaasvoogds Rivier – Elize Joubert Download here: VASSA Journal_32 Nov 2016 Joubert Klaasvoogds

 DESTINATION: The coastal Sandveld and rugged Piketberg mountain passes and valleys DATES: 29 & 30 SEP 2012 These could be regarded as the Wild West of early South African history, where stories of “rogues, rebels and runaways” (cf Nigel Penn) arose from the harsh and competitive environment as frontiersmen jostled for control of cattle, water […]

-A guidebook for beginner researchers by Carohn Cornell & Antonia Malan Do you want to explore Cape households of the 17th, 18th and early 19th century?
-Do you want to find out about old houses and farmyards and the objects in each room?
-Are you curious about how people made a living or what they […]
+A guidebook for beginner researchers by Carohn Cornell & Antonia Malan.
+Explore Cape households of the 17th, 18th and early 19th century.
+Find out about old houses, farmyards and objects in each room

 A guidebook for beginner researchers by Carohn Cornell Do you want to explore slave roots of a community or a family, perhaps your own?
 Do you want to find out about the lives of slaves as the Cape?
 Are you interested in what we have inherited from the time of slavery, their cultural heritage, family […]